-Dr. Mixchel Angela Domingues (pronouns they/she) describes herself as a microdiverse
+Dr. Mixchel Angela Domingues (pronouns they-she) describes themself as a microdiverse

 Chicana.
 Dr. Domingues spent 17 years with Portland State University, where she is